From ‘Core Team’ to ‘Board’

 What will board members do?

 - Ensure that the network’s activities and transactions are, first and foremost, advancing its mission and adhering to its charter.
-This may include contributing to development of network governing documents and upholding these documents.
+This may include contributing to the development of network governing documents and upholding these documents.

 - Support the Network Weaver by serving as a sounding board, providing strategic guidance, and collaborating on projects led by the Weaver (e.g., planning convenings), and being a secondary point of contact for SCTN members looking to connect with Network Leadership, as appropriate.

 - Attend regular meetings (ranging from weekly to monthly, based on Board needs).

 - Meetings will often require preparation (e.g., agenda development).

 - Between meetings, the Board executes action items from the previous meeting.